Sign In to Tableau Cloud

 Your site admin has the option to allow direct sign-in from approved Tableau clients.
 For examples of clients, see this topic's introduction.

-After you sign in successfully from a recognised client, Tableau stores your credentials in a secure token that remembers your connection with Tableau Online.
-When this token is in place, you can access your Tableau Online site directly, without having to sign in.
+After you sign in successfully from a recognised client, Tableau stores your credentials in a secure token that remembers your connection with Tableau Cloud.
+When this token is in place, you can access your Tableau Cloud site directly, without having to sign in.

 Clearing saved sign-ins